shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "I think these need to be tested a bit more."
 Wryonin handed the boots back to Ersie.
 "I don't know what I'm doing wrong, but they're not working."

 "Sometimes heirlooms have rules, and maybe you don't fit them?"
+Lemilay shrugged.
+She sniffed the night air.
+“Alright, let’s get to bed.”

 Lemilay led the group back to the barracks.
 Once inside, Wryonin held up the lantern as the others got into bed.

 "Speaking of fit, you're coming to training tomorrow, young sis."
 Wryonin held the lantern up for Ersatzica.

+“No, I don’t think I’ll be able to make it.”
+Ersatzica climbed into her top bunk.

+“That wasn’t a question.
+You’re coming to training tomorrow.”

 "Um… no, like Mother said, I'm to prioritize the boots.
 I'll be too busy."
 Ersie looked down from her bunk.

 "Nonsense.
-They need more testing, and you need training.
-We could do both at the same time."

-Mudrich got into bed.

-"But I need my tools."
+Training isn’t going to take that long.
+Besides, it’ll do you some good.
+Help get your brain engaged.”
+Wryonin held the lantern down to illuminate the bed under Ersatzica’s.

+“Come on, Ersie, it’ll be fun!”
+Mudrich jumped into bed, landing on her blanket and rolling into a burrito.

+"But I can’t.
+My scar keeps me from doing intense exercise.
+You know this."
 Ersatzica fluffed her pillow.

-"Mudrich can bring them for you."

-Lemilay got into bed.

-"I don't want to lug all those tools up and down the stairs."
-Mudrich groaned.
+“We’ll go easy on you, for your first day.”
+Wryonin swung the lantern to the other side of the room.

+Lemilay gently flapped open her blanket, laid down, and flapped her blanket closed on top of her.

+“I don’t know.
+I don’t think I’ll like it.”
+Ersatzica rolled over, turning her back to the light.

+“C’mon, Ersie!
+It’ll be fun to go running with you!”

+“Yeah, running!”
+Wryonin stood at the table in the center of the room, hovering the lantern over it.

-"Wryonin just get into bed."
+"Wryonin, just get into bed."
 Lemilay commanded.

-"You'd do it for young sis, though, right?"
-Wryonin held the lantern up to Mudrich.

-"I guess."
-Mudrich shielded her eyes from the lantern.

-"Wryonin, come on."
-Lemilay gestured to him.
+“Not until Ersatzica agrees to come to training.”

+"Ersatzica, please."
+Lemilay groaned.

+“C’mon, Ersie!”

-"And Ersatzica, you'd go to training for me, right?"
-Wryonin ignored Lemilay and held the lantern up to Ersatzica.
+“Ersatzica?”
+Wryonin held the lantern up to her level.

-Ersie sighed.
-"I guess so."
+Ersatzica sighed.
+“Ok, I guess.”

 "Ok!
 It's settled!"
 Lemilay groaned.
-"You're going to training tomorrow.
+"Ersatzica is going to training tomorrow.
 Get into bed already, Wryonin!"

 "Ok."
-Wryonin happily turned off the lantern and climbed into the top bunk.
+Wryonin whistled happily as he turned off the lantern and climbed into the top bunk.
+It squeaked and shifted as he climbed up.

+“Careful, Wryonin.
+Ersatzica, you got to fix these bunk beds.”

+“I’ll get to it… eventually.”

+“Tomorrow?”

+“We’ll see.”

+“Goodnight!”
+Mudrich howled quietly.

+“Goodnight!”
+They howled back.

 The wolf siblings went to sleep, but something was keeping Ersatzica awake.
 She tossed and turned as she lay in bed.
 Something felt off.
 Was it her tail?
 No, her wolf tail was full and fluffy like usual.
 She brought it up between her legs and hugged it.
 Was it her face?
 She rubbed a paw around her face.
 No, wasn't that.
 After laying still for a second, her stomach skin seemed to peel up, like a huge blister.
 That was it.
 Something didn't feel right about her skin.
 It was like she was wearing a sweaty shirt, tightly wrapped around her skin, clinging to it.
 Must be a lingering effect of the transformation.
 She'd have to catalogue it as a side effect tomorrow.
 Now that she knew what it was, she breathed a sigh of relief.
 She tried to ignore it and go to sleep.

 # Chapter 4

-"Ok, thanks for escorting me to my workshop, guys, I'm safe now."
-Ersatzica stood in the doorway to her workshop, looking at Mudrich and Wryonin.
-The door still laid on the floor.
+"Ok, thanks for escorting me to my workshop, guys.
+I feel safe now."
+Ersatzica walked up to her workshop, Wryonin and Mudrich besides her.
+The sun shone through the doorless doorway, glistening through the morning dew on the tiles.

 "Not this time, Ersatzica."
-Wryonin barged into the workshop.
+Wryonin barged into the workshop ahead of Ersatzica, blocking her path.
 "You're not dodging training this time."

 "Dodge… training?"
 Ersie sheepishly smiled.
-"No, no… I was just…"
+"No, no… I was just…" Ersie ducked under Wryonin’s arm and slipped in past him.

 "Yeah, Ersie!
 Dodge training!"
-Mudrich brushed past Ersatzica to riffle through the cart.
+Mudrich brushed past Wryonin to riffle through the cart in the corner.
 "We're going to practice dodging projectiles today!
 You know, arrows and rocks and stuff."
 Mudrich batted around the items in the cart.
 "Where'd you put the shovel?"

+“Guys, we got to get to training!”
+Wryonin turned around.

 "It should still be in the cart."
 Ersie looked in.
 "Wait… Arrows?!"

 "Don't be so dramatic Ersie."
 Wryonin looked around.
 The shelves were still packed with miscellaneous parts.
 "We only shoot sandbags during training.
 Non-lethal."

+“Guys, let’s go.”

 Ersie panted.

 "Hey Ersie, help me find that shovel."
 Mudrich lifted the cart effortlessly.
 The cuffs hung around her wrists.

 "We don't have time for this.
 Training is about to start."
-Wryonin glanced out the window.
-"Mudrich, help Ersatzica gather her tools."
+Wryonin glanced at the counter below the window.
+The sun crept along the various parts and pieces scattered on it.

 Mudrich whimpered.
 "I wanted the shovel."

-"Ersatzica, what do you need?"

-"Let me collect my tools into this tool bag."
-Ersatzica pulled a bag out of an overhead shelf.
-"Can you two give me some space to pack?"

-Wryonin took a step towards the door.

-Ersatzica sighed.
-"Ok.
-Give me five minutes."

-"Let me know if you find that shovel."
-Mudrich got down on all fours and searched under the countertops.

-Ersatzica packed her tools into the bag.

-"All set?"
-Wryonin asked.

-"No, I still need to bring the drum, the boots, and the cart."

-"The whole cart?"
-Wryonin lifted an eyebrow.

-"It's got all my current assignments in it."
-Ersatzica lifted up a broken assembly.
-"I've got a lot of work to do."

-"It's no problem, Ersie!"
-Mudrich bounced the cart in her hands.

-"Careful with those, Muddy."
-Ersie guided her hands down.
-She set the toolbag, drums, and boots in the cart.

-"All right let's go."
-Wryonin led them out the door.
+“Nope, not now.
+We’ll find it later.”
+Wryonin got behind Mudrich and pushed her out the door.
+“Let’s go, Ersatzica.”
+He pushed her out too.

+“Ok, I’m going.”
+Ersatzica joined Mudrich outside the workshop, grabbing the stick on the way out.

+“Ok,” Wryonin clapped.
+He reached behind him for the door knob.
+Then remembered the door was on the floor.
+“Right, this way to training.”

 "But I need to fix my door first."
+Ersatzica pointed.

 "No, Lemilay is arranging for that to be fixed by the carpenter."
-Wryonin pulled Ersatzica through the doorway.
+Wryonin pulled Ersatzica along.
 "You're going to training."

 The trio headed toward the cliff face, where a long zig-zag stone staircase greeted them.
 The town was built on top of a plateau, and the staircase was the only easy way to get up to the town or down to the river.
 Centuries old, the staircase had been carved out of the cliff face.
 It showed signs of smoothing from the rain and a lot of the steps were sloped and rounded.
 Every year, it became more and more like a slip and slide.
 Luckily, the pads at the bottom of the wolves' feet provided enough friction to gain traction on the dry stone.

 Wryonin led Ersatzica and Mudrich down the stairs to the forested area below.
 The area was surrounded on the south side by the stone staircase, on the east side by the cliff of the plateau, on the west side by the river beach where Mudrich recently scored a hammer kill, and on the north side by the river where Ersatzica was saved by the cat with a fishing pole.

-Ersatzica reached into the cart and pulled out the stick she had had that day.
+Ersatzica played with the stick she had had that day.
 What was that cat doing there?
 Is he still out there?
 Did he think Ersatzica was a cat?
 And if not, why would he rescue a wolf?

 "We're here."
 Wryonin said.

 Ersatzica looked up from the stick.
 They were in a familiar clearing, but not one that Ersatzica often saw with this many wolves.
 They were of all ages, and all sizes, but not all shapes.
 Most of them were buff male wolves that had seen some sort of combat.
 Many had scars in all sorts of places.
 The wolf at the head of the formation led them in stretches.
 He was missing an arm.
+Nevertheless, his tall stature and muscular frame combined with his scowling face made him rather intimidating.

 "Wryonin, nice of you to finally join us."
 He said mockingly.